Ruthheasman/micro-saas-apps/replit.md

 ## Overview

-MicroSaaS Apps is a platform for building, deploying, and monetizing micro-SaaS applications on the BSV blockchain.
-The platform enables users to describe applications in natural language, have AI (Claude) generate production-ready React code, and deploy these apps to the blockchain for less than a penny.
-Apps are stored as 1Sat ordinals on-chain, providing permanent, censorship-resistant hosting with pay-per-use monetization.

-The platform consists of four main products:
+MicroSaaS Apps is a hybrid platform for deploying micro-SaaS applications on the BSV blockchain and creating/executing AI agents.
+It allows users to describe applications in natural language, generate production-ready React code via AI, and deploy them to the blockchain at minimal cost.
+The platform also features creation, discovery, and execution of specialized AI agents.

-- **1Sat Builder**: AI-powered app creation and blockchain deployment interface
+The platform's core capabilities include:

+**Micro-SaaS Apps Section:**
+- AI-powered application builder (1Sat Builder)
-- **1Sat Apps**: Discovery marketplace for finding and using deployed apps
+- Marketplace for discovering deployed apps (1Sat Apps)
-- **1Sat Chain**: Visual workflow builder for chaining apps together (planned)
-- **User Dashboard**: Analytics and management for created apps
+- User dashboard for app management

+**AI Agents Section:**
+- Marketplace for AI agents
+- Interface for building custom agents
+- Execution environment for agents
+- Credit-based payment system for agent usage

 ## User Preferences